mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Preparing user machine

 This lab requires executables to be installed and configured in **Administrator** mode on your machine.
-If you do not have administrative privileges on your machine, then create a Windows VM on Azure and make use of it for the rest of this lab.
+If you do not have administrative privileges on your machine, create a Windows VM on Azure and follow the exercises within the VM.

 1. Spin up a [Windows virtual machine on Azure](https://portal.azure.com/#create/Microsoft.WindowsServer2016Datacenter-ARM).